 How to read and use the Fibonacci retracement indicator

-Fibonacci retracement trading uses Fibonacci levels to indicate potential reversals in price movements during a strong upward trend.
+The Fibonacci retracement can indicate potential reversals in price movements

-The Fibonacci retracement indicator is based on so-called retracements, which means periods in which the price moves against the trend, after which it moves back in the trend direction.
+The Fibonacci retracement indicator is based on so-called retracements, which are periods in which the price moves against the trend, after which it moves back in the trend direction.
 These movements last for short periods.
-The Fibonacci retracement indicator uses numbers pointed out by Leonardo Pisano (known as Fibonacci), a mathematician from the 13th century.
+The Fibonacci retracement indicator uses numbers pointed out by Leonardo Pisano (known as “Fibonacci”), a mathematician from the 13th century.

 The Fibonacci retracement shows percentage retracements in accordance to the Fibonacci sequence numbers.
-Each number of the sequence is calculated as the sum of the previous two numbers, for instance, 0,1,1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, and the sequence continues to infinity.
+In the Fibonacci sequence, each number of the sequence is the sum of the previous two – 0,1,1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, and so on.
+The sequence continues to infinity.

 How to plot it on your chart